 Here are five things you should do now to be prepared during the new year:

 Rotate your stored fuel supply.

 If you’ve had gasoline in canisters sitting for more than one year, it’s time to freshen up.
 Top off your car with the stored fuel now.
 Then, replenish your gas cans with fresh gas.
 Gasoline is a refined product, created to perform best within certain parameters.
-Over time it degrades, causing it’s performance, and subsequently your car’s, to fall short.
+Over time it degrades, causing it’s performance to degrade.

 Check expiration dates on medical and pharma supplies.

 Pharmacists regularly warn to toss expired medication.
 Expiration dates on medicine don’t necessarily indicate that a certain medication will “go bad”.
 Rather, these dates are more indicative of the manufacturer’s recommendation of the time frame for use because stated dosage may not be as potent following its expiration.
 Regardless, now is a good time to review your survival kits and replace expired medicine, especially if it has expired within 6 months or more.
 This is especially true for any medicine that has been opened.
 If it’s expired, toss it.

 If you live in a climate that has marked seasons, go through your bug-out bag and make seasonal adjustments.
 When you originally prepped it, it may have been spring or summer.
 We’re in the winter season now, and it’s crucial to make the right seasonal adjustments.
 While you’re at it, double check that all of your items are working properly or are within their stated usage period.
 If not, replace items as necessary to ensure your bag is prepped and ready.

 Round out your supplies with the items you’ve been putting off.